| Callico Stem-Borer (previously known as Cryptophaga ochroleuca) XYLORYCTIDAE, GELECHIOIDEA | (donherbisonevans@yahoo.com) and Stella Crossley |

 The adult moth has buff coloured forewings and satin white hindwings, each with a row of black dots around the edge of each wing.
 There may also various black dots on each forewing.
 The thorax is buff and hairy, with a black spot on top at the rear.
 The first abdominal segment is white and hairy, the second abdominal segment is bare and brown, and the remainder are black, except that the last is white.
 The moths have a wing span of about 3.5 cms.

-The species is found on the Australian tablelands, in
+The species has been found on the Australian tablelands, in

 Further reading :